 Endometriosis and Fertility

-If you experience extreme pain that lasts for more than two days, keeps you from doing normal activities like going to school or work, and/or if it continues even after your period ends, let us know.
+If you experience extreme pain that lasts for more than two days, keeps you from doing normal activities like going to school or work, and/or if it continues even after your period ends, talk with your physician.
 Levels of pain are not correlated with extent of disease, but the severity of endometriosis is associated with infertility.
 The sooner we can diagnosis the disease, the sooner we can help you feel better, have less pain and get informed about the realities of endometriosis and pregnancy.

 On the other hand, some women with endometriosis have no symptoms at all, and the disease is discovered when we are doing a thorough examination of probable causes of a woman’s infertility.